sabbiracoustic1006/image-caption-generation/README.md

 The above can be found in the [dataset.py](https://github.com/sabbiracoustic1006/image-caption-generation/blob/main/dataset.py) file

 We need to create a custom dataset by subclassing the Dataset class that can be imported from torch.utils.data The code for the custom dataset class is given below which can be found in [dataset.py](https://github.com/sabbiracoustic1006/image-caption-generation/blob/main/dataset.py) file.
+We have to pass the paths of the images, a dictionary containing paths as keys and the target caption as values, and a torchvision transform in the constructor of the CaptionDataset class.
+We also need a tokenizer to tokenize the target sentence and convert it to a numerical sequence.
+For the tokenizer, vocabulary ids and embedding we use pretrained byte pair encoding embedding that can be found at this [link](https://nlp.h-its.org/bpemb/).
+For my solution, I have used a vocab size of 10000 with embedding dimension 300.

 ```markdown
 class CaptionDataset(Dataset):